zkhrg/eating-places-navigator/README.md

 <h2 id="chapter-iv" >Chapter IV</h2>
 <h3 id="ex00">Exercise 00: Loading Data</h3>

 There are lots and lots of various databases on the market.
-But, because we're trying to provide the ability to search for things, let's use [Elasticsearch](https://www.elastic.co/downloads/elasticsearch).
-All examples provided have been tested on version 7.9.2.
+But, because we're trying to provide the ability to search for things, let's use [Elasticsearch](https://www.elastic.co/downloads/elasticsearch). <!---All examples provided have been tested on version 7.9.2.-->

 Elasticsearch is a full text search engine built on top of [Lucene](https://en.wikipedia.org/wiki/Apache_Lucene).
 It provides an HTTP API that we will be using in this task.